LeenSamman/LibraryManagmentSystem/README.md

                             - the book should be returned on time
                             - the user may be late to return the book so for every day late a 1 $ fine will be set to the user to pay.
+- user can return the book : need to return it on time
+- user can display the books he/she is late to return
+- user can display the books he/she is borrowing now

 Acknowledgements
 This project was developed as part of a Python course.
 Special thanks to Eng.
 Omar Alhory for supervision and guidance.